zerothi/sisl/README.md

     H, S = tb.tocsr(k=[0.,0.5,0])

-which returs the Hamiltonian and the overlap matrices in the `scipy.sparse.csr_matri` format.
+which returns the Hamiltonian and the overlap matrices in the `scipy.sparse.csr_matrix` format.
 To calculate the dispersion you diagonalize and plot the eigenvalues

 	import matplotlib.pyplot as plt